• Home

 • To render your app first, and then initialize the SDK and process flag updates, use withLDProvider

 Both functions rely on React's Context API, which lets you access your flags from any level of your component hierarchy.
+The React Context API is unrelated to LaunchDarkly contexts.

 When you use withLDProvider, it initializes the underlying JavaScript SDK at componentDidMount.
 This means your flags and the LaunchDarkly client only become available after your app has mounted.
 Use this method if you prefer to render your app first, and then process flag updates after rendering is complete.
 You can also optionally defer initialization further, until after you define a context.
 Because your app renders before initialization, using withLDProvider can result in a flicker due to flag changes at startup time.
-To learn more, read Initializing using the withLDProvider function.
+To learn more, read Initialize using the withLDProvider function, below.

-The asyncWithLDProvider function initializes the React SDK and returns a Context.Provider, which is a React component.
+The asyncWithLDProvider function initializes the React Web SDK and returns a Context.Provider, which is a React component.
 It is an asynchronous function.
 You must initialize asyncWithLDProvider at the app entry point, prior to rendering, to ensure that flags and the LaunchDarkly client are ready at the start of your React app lifecycle.

 Here's how to initialize using asyncWithLDProvider: